TREXXX27/100-Days-Of-Code/readme.md

 -    It gets real frustrating sometimes how much overhead [Kuee](https://github.com/TheSherlockHomie) demanded before he merged my branch with his master branch.... but i got to learn so many new things!
 Really happy!!
 Nothing good comes for free...
 -    But the most interesting part was Pair programming!No Doubts!

+---

+### Day 57: October 6, 2020, Tuesday

+**Today's Progress :**

+-    C++ STL

+**What I learned :**

+-    Revised Linked Lists ,Stacks and Queues.

+**Thoughts :**

+-    Completed 6 Hacktoberfest PR'S (2 Bonus ..Had to do only 4).
+-    ZS process starts tomorrow...i have not applied for it obviously...But my friends have....
+Wishing it doesn't turn out like Delloite.

+---